Extended Riemannian Geometry I: Local Double Field Theory: N Q -manifolds

 \subsection{N\texorpdfstring{$Q$}{Q}-manifolds and higher Lie algebras}

-Recall that an {\em N-manifold} $\CM$ is an $\NN_0$-graded manifold.
+Recall that an {\em N-manifold} $\CM$ is an $\NN_0$-graded manifold, i.e.\ a non-negatively graded manifold.
 We usually denote the body, i.e.\ the degree 0 part, of $\CM$ by $\CM_0$.
-We shall be exclusively interested in N-manifolds arising from $\NN$-graded vector bundles over $\CM_0$.
+We shall be interested exclusively in N-manifolds arising from $\NN$-graded vector bundles over $\CM_0$.
 Such N-manifolds were called {\em split} in \cite{Sheng:1103.5920}, following the nomenclature for supermanifolds.
 Note that Batchelor's theorem \cite{JSTOR:1998201} for supermanifolds can be extended to N-manifolds, and therefore any smooth N-manifold is diffeomorphic to a split N-manifold \cite{Bonavolonta:2012fh}, see also \cite{Roytenberg:0203110} for special cases.

 An {\em N$Q$-manifold} is an N-manifold endowed with a homological vector field $Q$.
 That is, $Q$ is of degree 1 and satisfies $Q^2=0$.
 If the N$Q$-manifold $\CM$ is concentrated\footnote{i.e.\ nontrivial} in degrees $0,\ldots, n$, then we call $\CM$ a Lie $n$-algebroid.
 Lie $n$-algebroids $\CM$ with trivial body $\CM_0=*$ form Lie $n$-algebras or $n$-term $L_\infty$-algebras, given in terms of their Chevalley-Eilenberg description.